KrasnitzLab/sgains/docs/tutorial-navin2011.md

 ---

-**Please note, that last command will download about 50Gb of data and will store about 100Gb of data on disk (cache and actual reads).**
+**Please note that the last command will download about 50Gb of data and will store about 100Gb of data on disk (cache and actual reads).**

 ---